CompassionAI/common/README.md

 Our code uses these environment variables to load datasets from the registry, output processed datasets and store training results.

+You probably also want to install CUDA and PyTorch (>=1.12) with CUDA support - follow the instructions here <https://pytorch.org/get-started/locally/>.
+You don't need torchvision or torchaudio but it is safe to install them if you like.
+You can reinstall CUDA-enabled PyTorch with `pip` in your conda environment after installing everything as above.

+For fine-tuning, you will need a powerful NVidia GPU.
+A GTX 1080 might work.
+We recommend at least an RTX 3080 Ti in a home setup, or a V100 if using a cloud.
+We have not tested non-NVidia GPUs.

+For pre-training, you will need a TPU on GCP.
+We do not recommend fine-tuning on GPUs.
+We do not expect it to work on anything less than a DGX-2 or a p3dn.24xlarge instance.

 ## Usage

 ### Inference